The Most Dangerous Time to Drive

 ● Travel during times you are normally awake

 Evening rush hour (between 4 and 7 p.m. weekdays) is a dangerous time to drive due to crowded roadways and drivers eager to get home after work.
 In winter, it's dark during rush hour, compounding an already dangerous driving situation.

 How can you make it home safely during rush hour?

-Nearly 30 people die every day in crashes that involve a driver impaired by alcohol, according to the Centers for Disease Control and Prevention.
+About one-third of all traffic fatalities involve a driver impaired by alcohol.
 Drivers impaired by prescription medicines and other drugs increase that number significantly.
 Impaired drivers are most frequently on the road after dark – particularly between the hours of midnight and 3 a.m. on weekends.

 While we do only one quarter of our driving at night, 50% of traffic deaths happen at night.
 It doesn't matter whether the road is familiar or not, driving at night is always more dangerous.
 More than 42,000 people were killed in car crashes in 2020, according to Injury Facts.
 By taking some extra precautions, we can all contribute to reducing these numbers.